The Best Restaurants Near London Tourist Attractions guide image

 Near: Westfield White City

 We know, we know.
 Referring to Westfield as a tourist attraction could be classed as an act of treason, but London is a city equally known for its shopping as it is for its gloomy weather.
-So a trip to Westfield is probably on the cards at some point.
+So a trip to a shopping centre is probably on the cards.
 Avoid the seat-yourself hellhole that is the food court, and walk 10 minutes to Zeit & Zaatar.
-This calm bakery and cafe on Uxbridge Road is the antithesis of the chaotic three-floor shopping centre you just left, and the food is significantly better.
-It's been specialising in mana’eesh—Lebanese flatbreads—for over a decade.
+This quiet bakery on Uxbridge Road has been specialising in mana’eesh—Lebanese flatbreads—for over a decade.
+The calm cafe is the antithesis of the chaotic three-floor shopping centre you just left, and the food is significantly better.
 Our favourite is the classic lahm beajin, or the cheese and honey if we’re craving something a little sweet.

 Near: Tower of London/Tower Bridge